Vanitha Vijayakumar Gets Eliminated From Bigg Boss 3 Tamil; Mohan Vaidya & Reshma In Tears!

 VANITHA IS EVICTED OMG FINALLY YASS ALL TEH GODS LISTENED TO MY PRAYERS AT LEAST NOW I DONT HAVE TO MUTE THE TV WHEN HER PART COMES ON OMG THANK GOD #BiggBossTamil3— mallu papi (@shyxmm) July 14, 2019

-Now, the Bigg Boss 3 Tamil house as many as 14 contestants.
+Now, the Bigg Boss 3 Tamil house has as many as 14 contestants.
 Meanwhile, the team has selected the upcoming week's captain.
-Sakshi Agarwal has been elected as the new captain of Bigg Boss 3 Tamil house.
+Sakshi Agarwal is the new captain of the Bigg Boss 3 Tamil house.